alexandremuzio/piratewars/README.md

-Viking Wars
+Pirate Wars
 ========
 Browser Realtime multiplayer game.
-Viking Wars is a MOBA style boat game with up to 5 players in each team.
+Pirate Wars is a MOBA style boat game with up to 5 players in each team.

 ![piratewars](/game_screenshot.png?raw=true)